If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 Unlike most other jobs, freelance translators get paid per project, page, or word rather than per hour.

-You can also work regular hours and earn a paycheck every week or month.
+You can also work regular hours and earn a paycheck weekly or monthly.

 3. You’ll gain valuable new skills